digital-asset/daml-finance/docs/source/tutorials/getting-started/transfer.rst

 This is done to avoid that Alice transfers cash to Charlie without Charlie being vetted and acknowledged by the Bank.

+The account is also used to determine who actually authorizes incoming and outgoing transfers.
+For the account at hand, the owner acts as a controller for both incoming and outgoing transfers.
+For an other account, you could for example let the custodian be the controller instead.

 Why do we need factories?
 =========================